Installation on Confluence

 Checklist before installation

-Java 8 is supported for the Confluence versions 6.x and 7.x as well as Java 11 is supported starting from the Confluence version 7.1.
+Java 8 and Java 11 are supported for Confluence versions 7.x.
+Java 17 is supported starting from Confluence version 8.0.
 Only Oracle or OpenJDK JVMs are supported.

 Confluence memory settings